 Equitable Divorce Resolutions provides financial consultation for couples going through marriage or partnership dissolution through Collaborative Process, Mediation, or a traditional divorce process.
-Services may be provided as either a Financial Neutral, (Collaborative, Mediation) or Financial Coach (Mediation or Traditional).
+Services may be provided as either a Financial Neutral, (Collaborative, Mediation, Self-represented) or Financial Coach (Mediation or Traditional).

 Pre-Settlement Tax and Financial Review

 If you are close to concluding your settlement agreement Equitable Divorce Resolutions offers a limited engagement "Tax and Financial Review".
 This review will analyze only the financial and tax aspects of your proposed agreement to alert you to possible missing details or unintended financial consequences of your proposed agreement that you may wish to reconsider.
 This is not to determine the "fairness" of any proposal, but rather to make sure you understand the financial and tax issues that you should be aware of as a result of your agreement.
 This review is especially important with the new tax law changes.
 Call Equitable Divorce Resolutions today for more information.

 The Financial Neutral (Collaborative or Mediation)